flarebyte/overview/PRINCIPLES.md

 -   Learning: We seek new opportunities to learn new skills and technologies.

-## Designer and engineer feedback loop 🔄👩‍💻

-We get feedback to improve the design and engineering of our software.
-We listen to our users, our stakeholders, and our peers.
-We measure the impact of our changes.

-We value:

--   Communication: We communicate clearly and effectively with each other and with external parties.
--   Feedback: We solicit, receive, and give constructive feedback to improve our software.
--   Improvement: We implement feedback and track the results of our changes.

 ## Designer and engineer assistance 🙋‍♀️👩‍💻

 We use tools that assist us in our creativity and effort.
 We automate